Posted By Administration,

 Paul Harris of Regulatory Support Services encourages all funeral home, crematory, and cemetery owners to ask the pertinent questions of their families.
 Cause of death is the first indicator that a case is at risk for radiation therapy, but all families should be asked in the case of death unrelated to their ailment.
 In many cases, families may be unaware or not understand the procedures the decedent has undergone.
 In these cases, you may need to ask for a Health Insurance Portability and Accountability Act (HIPAA) release form (in the US, rules in Canadian provinces vary) to contact the medical provider yourself.
 Asking the radiologist for information on the treatment and about the specific isotope and its half-life is the best way to determine when (or if) it is safe to cremate or embalm the body.

 The medical community also recommends installing a simple radiation detector to quickly alert staff to the presence of radioactivity (some states require them in all morgues).
 Brunette recommends a pancake Geiger-Mueller counter which can be acquired cheaply (particularly if you have them left-over from the old nuclear-powered pacemaker days) and built into your case acceptance procedure.
+The Arizona Bureau of Radiation Control recommended a combination metal/radiation detector, such as the MetRad, which one school in considering adding to their intake process curriculum.

 Mostly, Brunette recommends the following steps to reduce exposure:

-Awareness: talk to families, ask the radiologist, consider purchasing and/or installing detectors.
+Awareness: Talk to families, ask the radiologist, consider purchasing and/or installing detectors.

 - Protection: Wear appropriate PPE when potential for contact with body fluids, cremated remains, or AH fluids.